 Nashville real estate is some of the most expensive in Indiana, although Nashville house values don't compare to the most expensive real estate in the U.S.

-Nashville is a decidedly white-collar town, with fully 85.96% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Nashville is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Nashville who work in office and administrative support (13.08%), business and financial occupations (11.86%), and food service (8.72%).
+Nashville is a decidedly white-collar town, with fully 86.11% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Nashville is a town of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Nashville who work in office and administrative support (13.36%), food service (12.04%), and sales jobs (11.64%).

 Being a small town, Nashville does not have a public transit system used by locals to get to and from work.

-The overall education level of Nashville is somewhat higher than in the average US city of 21.84%: 27.87% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Nashville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.14% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Nashville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nashville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Nashville include English, Irish, Scottish, and Italian.
+Important ancestries of people in Nashville include German, Irish, English, Polish, and British.

 The most common language spoken in Nashville is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Polish and Spanish.